The-iyed/mangomatch/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.

+## 🗺️ Roadmap

+- [ ] Add support for geospatial query operators
+- [ ] Implement projection functionality
+- [ ] Add support for array update operators
+- [ ] Create builder API for constructing queries programmatically
+- [ ] Add support for aggregation pipeline operations
+- [ ] Improve performance for large datasets

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🧑‍💻 Author

 - [Iyed Sebai](https://github.com/The-iyed)

+## 🙏 Acknowledgments

+- Inspired by the elegant query system of MongoDB
+- Thanks to all the contributors who have helped improve this project
+- Special thanks to the Go community for their amazing support